noreenwu/trivia_api/starter/README.md

     without pagination.

-    Not specifying a page number will result in page 1 being returned, with QUESTIONS_PER_PAGE questions being shown on each full page.
+    Not specifying a page number will result in page 1 being returned, with QUESTIONS_PER_PAGE (set to 10) questions being shown on each full page.

     Sample: